kordan100/hypetribe.co.za/README.md

 code upgrade for hypetribe.co.za website
 REQUIREMENTS FOR THE WEBSITE.

-HYPETRIBE website for vibes, it should contain information -about us -
--our music (playlists and mixtapes on soundcloud)
+HYPETRIBE website for vibes, it should contain information, about us, our music (playlists and mixtapes on soundcloud), our upcoming events, sound hire offerings, merchandise(later), gallery of previous events, our contact information
--our upcoming events -
--sound hire offerings (for later development it must allow payments upfront) -merchandise (for later development it must allow payments upfront) -gallery of previous events
--our contact information

 PAGES

-landing page
+landing page- Khodani
-About us
+About us- Neo
-Music
+Music- Khodani
+Sound Hire(Services)- Samu
+Gallery- Samu
+Contact Us- Neo

 landing page